Charles E. Chadsey: Career

-Chadsey was considered a very prominent American educator.
+Chadsey became a prominent educator.
 In his obituary, his hometown paper, the Nebraska Daily News-Press, described him as having been, "one of the best known as brilliant young men of his era".
 In the April 20, 1922 issue of The Daily Illini, (the student newspaper of the University of Illinois, where Chadsey was working at the time) an article about Chadsey and his career was published praising his accomplishments, character, and the high regard in which students and faculty held him.
 The article declared that, "it was in the positions of superintendent of public schools in Denver, Detroit and Chicago that he proved himself to be the most able man in his line in the country" and considered by many to have been "The foremost school superintendent of the United States."

 Chadsey was a member of the National Educational Association and its Educational Council where he served as president of the Department of Superintendence in 1911 and 1912.
 His fraternal organization affiliations were Phi Delta Theta and Phi Beta Kappa.
 He was also the author of several books and numerous educational magazine articles.

-Chadsey additionally served as a lecturer at the University of Colorado and the University of Wisconsin.
+He additionally served as a lecturer at the University of Colorado and the University of Wisconsin.
 He also was a writer.
 He wrote elementary school readers and arithmetics, an historical tract on the Reconstruction era of American history, and articles in educational magazines.

 Durango and Denver public schools

-Chase began his teaching career working in a high school in Durango, Colorado.
+Chadsey began his teaching career working in a high school in Durango, Colorado.
 He came to serve as the district's superintendent.
 He, thereafter, spent five years as superintendent of Denver Public Schools.
 He resigned his job in Denver in 1912 in order to serve as superintendent in Detroit.

 Superintendent of Detroit Public Schools

 After serving five years as superintendent in Denver, Chadsey was appointed superintendent of Detroit Public Schools at an August 9, 1912 meeting of the Detroit Board of Education after the board had voted to end Wales C. Martindale's fifteen years as superintendent.
 Chadsey was voted in by 10–1, with a single member of the board instead voting for Dubuque, Iowa school superintendent James H. Harris.
 No board members that had opposed Martindale's ouster were in attendance, in an apparent failed effort at preventing a quorum.
 Harris had previously been favored for the job by the members of the board in attendance until Chadsey appeared before the board that night to personally apply for the job.

-In Detroit, his methods attracted national interest.